JayanthGuru/TeluguWordRecognizer/README.md

 ## TeluguWordRecognizer

+> Note : This below instructions are intended to work on this project via Google Colab only.
+If you are willing to work on your personel pc please raise an issue so that I can help you

 The Telugu OCR for recognizing Handwritten words.

 ## step-0 create a fodler in drive and name it WordTOCR (if you wish to choose your own name, you need to change the directory name in final_Word_TOCR.ipynb file) and copy all the files in this repository.